Dividend Champion At An Insane Discount: A Rarity In A Market Full Of Overpriced Junk

-Tanger Factory Outlet (SKT) is trading at exceptionally cheap valuations.
+Tanger Factory Outlet (NYSE:SKT) is trading at exceptionally cheap valuations.

 This is a 5-year price chart.
 My buy range for SKT is under $27.55.
-Prior to this massive price drop, I would not have purchased SKT.
+Prior to this massive price drop, I would not have purchased the stock.
 I have SKT as a sell over $36.
-The market has now dropped SKT to a massive discount.
+The market has now dropped it to a massive discount.

 My View

-Tanger is a bit over their 52-week lows, but I think there is still plenty of value in this dividend champion.
+Tanger is a bit over its 52-week lows, but I think there is still plenty of value in this Dividend Champion.
 Yes, mall REITs are struggling.
 Yes, there is a shift towards more online competition.
-However, SKT has done a substantial amount of work on replacing their underperforming tenants and even added some new and much stronger tenants to the mix.
+However, SKT has done a substantial amount of work on replacing its underperforming tenants and even added some new, and much stronger, tenants to the mix.

-The new stronger tenants are getting a better deal on rent, but they are also raising sales per square foot and driving more traffic to the mall.
+The new, stronger tenants are getting a better deal on rent, but they are also raising sales per square foot and driving more traffic to the mall.

 In development

 SKT only has 43 outlet centers.
-Even one additional center is a material amount of growth for their portfolio.
+Even one additional center is a material amount of growth for its portfolio.
 Among the 43 centers, at least 6 centers are undergoing major re-merchandising projects.
 SKT has also been working on two major projects.

 New location: